alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 I had very interesting conversations with all of them.
 In fact, a big part of my freelancing work has been done for people I met while at MoveinBlue.
+On several occasions I have worked for people I had previously hired.
 This is an important lesson for me.

 > Working at a company makes you money,